 There is a way to increase the utility of the highway without widening it, which is to change the demand model for the roadway by introducing an HOV facility.
 Right now, there is a 2.5 mile long carpool lane on the southbound side of the roadway from Medford to Boston.
 This saves carpoolers, and buses, a few minutes on their morning commute, since the lane starts before the Somerville lane drop.
 However, it is otherwise inadequate in several manners.
 It provides no access to the Storrow Drive off ramp, which serves major employment centers in Boston and Cambridge.
 It also reintegrates traffic on to the Central Artery where it has to merge across several lanes to exit.
 Most importantly, however, it starts far too far south, and during peak hours the traffic jam starts far before the lane becomes available.
 Oh, right: there's no HOV lane going northbound.

 I-93 is the most heavily-traveled interstate bus corridor in to Boston of any length.
 Between 7 and 10 each morning, 27 buses travel from 495 to Boston (mostly private carriers from Hanover, Concord, Manchester, Nashua and Andover, Mass.).
 Another 21—Logan Express and MBTA—enter at or near 128, and 21 more MBTA buses enter the roadway in Medford.
 Most of these buses sit in traffic with everyone else.
 Once they access the carpool lane, and assuming they are operating at or near capacity, they transport 3500 people—about 1200 per hour, even though there is only a bus every three minutes.
-The capacity of a lane full of single occupancy vehicles is only about 1800.
-A better facility might also see buses coming down I-95 shift to 495 and 93 to avoid traffic on Route 1.
+The capacity of a lane full of single occupancy vehicles is only about 1800, and in heavy traffic, it's less.
+A better facility might also see buses coming down I-95 shift to 495 and 93 to avoid traffic on Route 1 as well, and encourage more people to ride.

 And these are the statistics without any major benefits for ridership.
 These buses cope with the same traffic as everybody else in the morning and in the evening.
 Their operators are hamstrung by unpredictable traffic conditions which can cause schedules to run an hour late, or more.
 And there is no real time savings for riders.
 There is definitely a cost benefit versus driving, but the buses can't go any faster than cars on their own.
 However, an HOV lane the full length of I-93 in Massachusetts would dramatically improve these commutes.
 It could be built for minimal cost by cannibalizing a lane off the current roadway.
 It would only require infrequent entrances, and exits before Boston would have to be minimized to preclude the possibility of the mainline backing up in to the HOV lane.
 It would allow buses to standardize schedules, and attract new ridership based on time savings—many of whom would otherwise be on their own in cars on the road.